-During the period from June 5, 1987 (inception) through October 31, 2000 and for the three months ended January 31, 2001, Great Expectations has engaged in no significant operations other than organizational activities, acquisition of capital and preparation for registration of its securities under the Securities Exchange Act of 1934, as amended.
+During the period from June 5, 1987 (inception) through October 31, 2000, Great Expectations has engaged in no significant operations other than organizational activities, acquisition of capital and preparation for registration of its securities under the Securities Exchange Act of 1934, as amended.
 No revenues were received by Great Expectations during this period.